sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 from the console.
 We can define a command as a Ruby script code which contains single class inheritating the `WebConsole::Command` class.

-The commands are loaded automatically from load paths, so there exists not only pre-defined built-in commands but also user-defined built-in commands.
+The commands are loaded automatically from load paths, so we can use not only pre-defined built-in commands but also user-defined built-in commands on the console.

 Probably, I might need my mentor's help to design the architecture of the built-in command system.